-Attack and release on an expander manage changes in gain reduaction - for example attack will slow down a change in gain change from -60 dB to 0 dB and release will do the same in gain change from 0 dB to -60 dB; it’s worth noting that that both the attack and release are independent from the threshold.
-When the signal goes above the threshold, gain reduction will decrease as fast as the attack will allow, when the signal signal is below the threshold then expansion starts again.
+Attack and release on an expander manage changes in gain reduction - for example attack will slow down a change in gain change from -60 dB to 0 dB and release will do the same in gain change from 0 dB to -60 dB; it’s worth noting that both the attack and release are independent of the threshold.
+When the signal goes above the threshold, gain reduction will decrease as fast as the attack will allow, when the signal is below the threshold then expansion starts again.

-In principal, to use an expander while mixing is simple a tool which is much smoother than gates which is a less obstructive with gradual transition between a processed a none processed signal.
+In principal, to use an expander while mixing is simply a tool that is much smoother than gates which is less obstructive with a gradual transition between a processed a none processed signal.

-One of the most overlooked techniques in mixing is upward expansion; similar to compression and affects louder signal crossing the threshold, but rather than pushing the signal down, sound is pushed up in level- expanding the dynamic range further.
+One of the most overlooked techniques in mixing is an upward expansion; similar to compression and affects louder signals crossing the threshold, but rather than pushing the signal down, sound is pushed up in level- expanding the dynamic range further.

 The ratio determines how much the signal is expanded; unlike compressors - in which the ratio is expressed in whole numbers; expanders’ ratio is expressed as a fraction of one.